KOA (AM): History

+With the launch of conservative talk sister station KDFD "Freedom 93.7" in 2019, The Rush Limbaugh Show moved exclusively from KOA to KDFD in September 2019, and the station launched the new afternoon drive show Big Al & JoJo (co-hosted by former Denver Broncos player and KKFN host Alfred Williams), resulting in its existing sports show Logan & Lewis moving to late-mornings.

+In June 2022, longtime co-anchor of Colorado's Morning News April Zesbaugh retired.

 Awards

 KOA was one of ten stations honored at the 2007 NAB Crystal Radio Awards for public service awarded by the National Association of Broadcasters.
 Winners were honored at the radio luncheon on April 17, 2007, during the NAB Show in Las Vegas.

 KOA was named "Large Market Station of the Year" at the 2008 National Association of Broadcasters' Marconi Radio Awards.